 The client’s maintenance team should use a heavy-duty wide track machine for wide, open areas, equipped with adjustable cylindrical brushes to whip embedded soil to the surface, as well as an industrial version of the domestic upright vacuum cleaner to tighter areas.

 Periodic pile brushing with a pile lifter vacuum preconditions the carpet and removes dry, deeply embedded soil from high traffic areas.
 This can be especially helpful prior to carpet cleaning.

 Vacuum cleaners should have a good and efficient HEPA micro-filter system in order to remove fine dust and maintain a good indoor climate.
 The HEPA filter system extracts 99.997 of pollen, dust, animal scales and other particles from carpet.

-Periodically scheduled extraction cleaning removes accumulated soil which has not been removed by regular vacuum cleaning and spot removal.
+Periodically scheduled extraction cleaning removes accumulated soil from the carpet which has not been removed by regular vacuum cleaning and spot removal.
 Cleaning of transition areas, track-off area and congested channels will be required according to localised use and conditions.